- Perpetual Limited – Constitution

 We draw on our people’s experience, knowledge and expertise in investing, governance, financial advice and trusteeship to contribute positively to the community.
 We focus on activities where we can add the most value to society while minimising our environmental impact.

 The board considers that its practices comply and have complied throughout the year with all of the ASX's Corporate Governance Council's Revised Governance Principles and Recommendations.

-More details are set out in the Corporate Responsibility Statement.
+More details are set out in the Corporate Governance Statement.

 Best practice in corporate governance continues to evolve.
 Perpetual's board will keep its policies under regular review to ensure they are in the best interests of shareholders, the market and the wider community.
 If you require more information regarding Perpetual's policies, please contact firstname.lastname@example.org.